ycpei/ypei.me/posts/2019-01-03-discriminant-analysis.md

 analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) on
 $(M - \bar x) V_x D_x^{-1}$.

-Note that as of 2019-01-04, in the scikit-learn implementation, the prediction of LDA is done without any lossy compression, even if the parameter `n_components` is set to be smaller than dimension of the affine space spanned by the centroids.
+Note that as of 2019-01-04, in the [scikit-learn implementation of LDA](https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/discriminant_analysis.py), the prediction is done without any lossy compression, even if the parameter `n_components` is set to be smaller than dimension of the affine space spanned by the centroids.
 In other words, the prediction does not change regardless of `n_components`.